Skip to content

 Option 1: Static Generic Benchmarking

 Utilizing common datasets (MMLU, HumanEval) to score models during the boot sequence. - Cons: Contextual Blindness.
-These tests do not measure how a model handles the Lych's specific RunContext (21) or tool definitions.
+These tests do not measure how a model handles the Lich's specific RunContext (21) or tool definitions.
 High scores on MMLU do not guarantee a model won't attempt to execute a dangerous eval() if prompted by a malicious user.

 Option 2: LLM-as-a-Judge

 Relying on a powerful frontier model (e.g., GPT-4o) to grade the responses of smaller local models. - Cons: Recursive Bias.
 This encourages local models to imitate the specific stylistic biases and "People-Pleasing" tendencies of the teacher model.
 It fails to verify the physical success of a code execution or a tool call.
+LLM judging may still serve as a cheap review surface for grouping similar candidates, flagging hazards, or pre-Shadow triage, but it is not a truth gate.

 Option 3: The Riddle (Systemic & Adversarial Fit)